elevenyellow/micro-encrypt/README.md

 ## /micro

-This module is just a wrapper of [micro](https://github.com/zeit/micro) with the difference that you have to pass an `object` with two mandatory parameters:
+This module is a wrapper of [micro](https://github.com/zeit/micro) with the difference that you have to pass an `object` with two mandatory parameters:

 -   auths: `Object`